gtspencer/ReadyAgentOne/ready-agent-one-node/README.md

 - `WorldTick`
 - `WorldEvent`

 It boils down to defining a message and a callback to that method.
-The event callback then decides if the context is appropriate to pass to the agent.
+The event callback then decides if the message context is appropriate to pass to the agent.

 ### WorldTick
 The `WorldTick` is a message sent from the game authority (usually the game server) on a specified interval to inform the agent of the current game state.
 Currently it supports a list of active players, but its interface is extendible.